-Rather appropriately, walking past the monument brings you to Austria’s Hellenic-style parliament building from the early 1880s.
+Rather appropriately, walking past the monument brings you to Austria’s Hellenic-style working parliament building from the early 1880s.

-Architects of the time and the people who financed their projects favoured the historicism approach, where you design new buildings to match old architectural styles.
+Architects of the time and (more importantly) the people who financed their projects largely favoured the historicism approach, where you design new buildings to match old architectural styles.
 Then along came Vienna Modernism to mix things up a little.

 Opposite parliament on the other side of the Ring is the 1823 Volksgarten, another park that owes its existence to the destructive departure of Napoleon’s troops from Vienna.

 The long stretch of the park that lines the Ring has more roses than a bumper pack of Valentine’s Day cards.
 The blooms from hundreds of varieties create a blaze of colour in late spring and early summer.

 Tip: pop into the Volksgarten for two bonus treats: the small Theseus Temple (looks lovely at night) and the quiet memorial to Empress Elisabeth (which even many Viennese have forgotten about)

-Continue past Parliament to reach another more conventional park (the Rathauspark) and city hall: the neogothic 1883 Rathaus, whose tower peeks through the trees as you approach.
+Continue past Parliament to reach another more conventional park (the Rathauspark) and city hall: the neogothic 1883 Rathaus, whose central tower peeks through the trees as you approach.

 Always keep on eye on the square (the Rathausplatz) in front of the Rathaus.
 This location often hosts big events, such as an open-air film festival through summer, the huge Christkindlmarkt Christmas market (no prizes for guessing when this takes place), and an ice skating extravaganza in late winter.

-Tip: if you walk across to the Rathaus and go around to the left you find a lovely little Konditorei that counted Empress Elisabeth among its customers (her name pops up a lot in Vienna)
+Tip: if you walk across the park or square to the Rathaus and then go left you find a lovely little Café-Konditorei that counted Empress Elisabeth among its customers (her name pops up a lot in Vienna)

 And our final stop on this Ring part of the walking tour is the 1888 Burgtheater opposite the Rathausplatz.